 Do Springboard students work in addition to taking the bootcamp or is it a full-time commitment?

-Springboard’s AI/Machine Learning bootcamp is primarily a self-study program and most of our career-tracked students are in-between jobs and are fully committed to the course.
+Springboard’s Machine Learning Engineering Career Track is primarily a self-study program and most of our career-tracked students are in-between jobs and are fully committed to the course.
 Some do have full-time jobs and families, but some might have a part-time job and the rest of their time is focused on Springboard.
 Most people will finish in 6 months if they spend 15-20 hours per week on the course.

-What types of students take the Machine Learning/AI bootcamp?
+What types of students take the Machine Learning bootcamp?

 There are two groups of students that take this bootcamp: